Funded play and childcare places for 2 year olds

 Children can start their funded early education place during certain times of the year.
 Children should start their place as follows, where possible:

-If you miss this deadline and want to take up a place before the next term starts, then you will need to consider the following:
+If your child doesn't start at the start of term and want to take up a place before the next term starts, then you will need to consider the following:

 Can my child move to a new setting?